-- Indigenous Storybook
+The WA Indigenous Storybook

 PHAIWA believes story telling is a creative avenue to disseminate information to many people in a user friendly and non-threatening way.
-In this project, Indigenous practitioner’s stories will be shaped by their personal history, biography, gender, social class, location and those of the people in the setting/story.
+In this project, Aboriginal practitioner’s stories will be shaped by their personal history, biography, gender, social class, location and those of the people in the setting/story.
 These stories will hopefully encourage change in how public health projects are planned, delivered and disseminated through directly with the storytellers in supporting them to publish and present their stories, or indirectly through communities and partners who read a story and consider it replicable in their own settings.

-The storybook aims to:
+The Storybooks aim to:

-- embrace a holistic view of health.
+- Embrace a holistic view of health.
 Stories will be drawn from the health sector but also from many sectors outside of health – such as education, employment, housing, environment, transport, animal management, sport and recreation, alcohol and drugs and many others.

-- showcase community based programs that could be replicated in other communities to improve or influence the many social determinants of health.
+- Showcase community based programs that could be replicated in other communities to improve or influence the many social determinants of health.
 Many stories will highlight that local solutions are often the most effective.

 PHAIWA has formed an overarching Steering Committee to oversee the concept and to assist with recruiting storytellers.
 The first Storybook which focused on the Kimberley region was launched in October 2011.
 The second edition which focused on the Perth and Peel Regions was launched in August 2012.
-The third book contained stories collected from the Golfields/Esperance and Great Southern regions.
-The fourth was on the Mid-West and Pilbara region and the fifth book took us back to the Kimberely region.
-We are currently recruiting storytelllers for the sixth edtion which will be focussed on the Gascoyne region and the seventh edition brings us back to the Perth/Peel region.
+The third book contained stories collected from the Goldfields/Esperance and Great Southern regions.
+The fourth was on the Mid-West and Pilbara region and the fifth book took us back to the Kimberley region.
+The sixth edition focused on stories from the Gascoyne region and the seventh edition brings us back to the Perth/Peel region.
 The eighth edition is on stories from the Goldfields region and the ninth edition features stories from the Pilbara region.
 The tenth edition took us back to the South West Great Southern region.
 We launched this edition in Albany on 4th of June and simultaneously celebrated our tenth edition.